OpenAstronomy/openastronomy.github.io/_projects/2025/radis/Fast_Parsing.md

 ---
-name: Fast parsing of large databases
+name: Fast parsing of large databases and execution bottlenecks
 desc: The conversion of large files from a compressed format to hdf5 should be accelerated.